Battle of Guastalla: Background

-Following the death in February 1733 of King Augustus II of Poland, European powers exerted diplomatic and military influence in the selection of his successor.
+In February 1733, following the death of King Augustus II of Poland, European powers exerted diplomatic and military influence, in the selection of his successor.
 Competing elections in August and October 1733 elected Stanisław Leszczyński and Frederick August, Elector of Saxony to be the next king.
-Stanisław was supported primarily by France, while Frederick August was supported by Russia and the Habsburg Emperor Charles VI.
+Stanisław was supported primarily by France, while Frederick August was supported by Russia, and the Habsburg Emperor Charles VI.
 On October 10, France declared war on Austria and Saxony to draw military strength away from Poland, and shortly thereafter invaded both the Rhineland and the Habsburg territories in what is now northern Italy.
-The Italian campaign was conducted in conjunction with King Charles Emmanuel III of Sardinia, to whom France had promised the Duchy of Milan in the Treaty of Turin, signed in September 1733.
+The Italian campaign was conducted, in conjunction with King Charles Emmanuel III of Sardinia, to whom France had promised the Duchy of Milan in the Treaty of Turin, signed in September 1733.